Pharaoh-C/Reddit-Comment-Bot/README.md

 # Reddit-Comment-Bot
 Code is all in Python.
 Simple reply bot for Reddit.
+I used Reddit API for accessing Reddit accounts and used NASA API for accessing daily space photos.
 I have written the code but it was my first time coding bots like that.
 May have small issues.